MichaelFQuigley/pyrite/README.md

 Statements are not terminated by semicolons.

 ####Types
 There is currently no support for user-defined types.
-There is also currently no concept of inheritance or traits.
  * Base - Base class
  * Bool : Base - Boolean (e.g. true)
  * Float : Base - Double precision floating point (e.g. 1.0)